G-Core/gcore-videoplayer-js/packages/player/docs/api/player.spinnerthreebounce.md

 > This API is provided as a beta preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-Shows a pending operation indicator when playback is buffering or in other appropriate cases
+PLUGIN that shows a pending operation indicator when playback is buffering or in a similar state

 **Signature:**